MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

     }
     ```

 1. Open _src/app/guarded/guarded.component.ts_ and replace the existing code with the following code snippet.
-This code defines the functionality of the guarded page of the application.

     ```JavaScript
     import { Component, OnInit } from '@angular/core';